Environment variables

 i❗ To allow deno to access environment variables the

-flag is not provided, environment variables will be ignored if not marked as required.
+--allow-env=<allow-env>flag is required.
+If the--allow-envflag is not provided, environment variables will be ignored if not marked as required.

-Environment variables added with the .env()
+Environment variables added with the .env() method will be validated when the

 command is executed.
 Only environment variables that are available for the